codegrue/text_formatters/README.md

 # text_formatters

-A package of pre-build `TextInputFormatter` objects to use with Flutter's `TextField` or `TextFormField` widgets.
+A package of pre-built `TextInputFormatter` objects to use with Flutter's `TextField` or `TextFormField` widgets.

 ## Formatters